Skip to content

 Inov-8 F-Lite 260 V2 Vs G 300 Vs 235 V3 Performance

-To discuss performance in each of these Inov-8 cross-training shoes, I’m going to break this section into how these models perform with stability in lifting and CrossFit workouts, how they do with versatile training, and how they fair with shorter runs and daily wear.
+To discuss performance in each of these Inov-8 cross-training shoes, I will break this section into how these models perform with stability in lifting and CrossFit workouts, how they do with versatile training, and how they fare with shorter runs and daily wear.

 Stability When Lifting and Doing CrossFit

 With the Inov-8 F-Lite 260 V2, F-Lite G 300, and F-Lite 235 V3, you shouldn’t have any issues with stability in either of these models.
-Each model is designed for tackling lifting and CrossFit workouts so they’re all built with the intention to limit compression.
+Each model is designed for tackling lifting and CrossFit workouts, so they’re all built with the intention of limiting compression.
 In each model, I’ve trained between 455-505 lbs and have noticed very minimal compression.

-In the Inov-8 F-Lite 260 V2 and the F-Lite 235 V3 you’re going to get Inov-8’s signature Powerflow midsole.
-This construction aspect delivers a nice blend of stability and responsiveness and I’m a fan of the Powerflow midsole whenever Inov-8 utilizes it in their cross-training shoes.
+In the Inov-8 F-Lite 260 V2 and the F-Lite 235 V3, you will get Inov-8’s signature Powerflow midsole.
+This construction aspect delivers a nice blend of stability and responsiveness, and I’m a fan of the Powerflow midsole whenever Inov-8 utilizes it in their cross-training shoes.

 Higher heel-to-toe drops in cross-training shoes will give them more “heel” and will put your ankle in a more positive position.
 Basically, they’ll put the foot into a slightly more plantarflexed position which can then contribute to altering lower body mechanics when training.